UK data centre market continues to grow despite Brexit worry

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Synergy Research Group chief analyst John Dinsdale said that over the next five years "the number of operational hyperscale data centres in Europe will grow at 8-10 per cent per year and we expect UK growth to be in the same range."
+Synergy Research Group chief analyst John Dinsdale said that over the next five years ''the number of operational hyperscale data centres in Europe will grow at 8 to 10 per cent per year and we expect UK growth to be in the same range''.

-Mr Dinsdale said these so-called hyperscale sites include those owned and operated by the biggest cloud-computing providers in the UK, such as Microsoft, Amazon.com and Alphabet's Google.
+Mr Dinsdale said these so-called hyperscale sites include those owned and operated by the biggest cloud-computing providers in the UK, such as Microsoft Corp, Amazon.com Inc and Alphabet Inc's Google.
 They, along with their peers, now have 26 major facilities in the UK, up from 14 in 2016 prior to the Brexit referendum, he said.

 Demand for UK-based sites has been driven by enterprise cloud and software-as-a-service utilities - such as office productivity and file storage - as well as e-commerce, social networking, search, streaming video services, gaming and mobile apps.

+Ireland - and Dublin in particular - is proving competitive, however, with some of the industry now calling the leading colocation centres FLAP-D. Amazon, Google and Microsoft all have operations in Ireland.

-Compared to emerging markets for data centres, Dublin is well ahead in terms of build activity from the hyperscalers, driven by taxation benefits, its "ideal position" to bridge Europe and the UK, as well as its subsea cable access to the US, the CBRE report's authors concluded.
+Compared to emerging markets for data centres, Dublin is well ahead in terms of build activity from the hyperscalers, driven by taxation benefits, its ''ideal position'' to bridge Europe and the UK, as well as its subsea cable access to the US, the CBRE report's authors concluded.
+BLOOMBERG

 BT is now on Telegram!